-The university is in a perpetual state of change.
-Competition is increasing and constituent expectations are more demanding.
-These changing external influences require continual monitoring to assess their impact, ensure continued compliance with relevant requirements and recognize opportunities to increase the university's value.
+The university is in a continual state of change.
+Competition for donations and research funding is increasing and constituent expectations are more demanding.
+These changing external influences require constant monitoring to assess their impact, ensure continued compliance with relevant requirements and recognize opportunities to increase the university's value.